-- 1. Place a suitable drain pan under the drain plug to collect the oil. - 2.
-Drain the oil by removing the drain plug located at the end of the extension pipe threaded into the base of the engine, using a 10mm wrench.
-See Figure 1.4.

-- 3. When all of the oil has drained out, reinstall the drain plug.
+- 1. Place a suitable drain pan under the drain plug to collect the oil. - Drain the oil by removing the drain plug located at the end of the extension pipe threaded into the base of the engine, using a 10mm wrench.
+See Figure 1.7. - When all of the oil has drained out, reinstall the drain plug.
 Tighten the drain plug to a torque of 106-124 in-lbs (12-14 Nm). - 4.
-Fill the engine with 37 fl.oz (1.1 liters) of fresh, clean SAE 5W-30 oil with a SF/SG shroud API rating or better. - 5.
+Fill the engine with 37 fl.oz (1.1 liters) of fresh, clean oil that is the appropriate weight for the application. - 5.
 Safely dispose of the used oil according to the local laws and regulations.